Let's Get Reading!

 Leah Wannell, owner and founder of Forest Heights Reading Center LLC, is a state licensed English Language Arts teacher and Reading Interventionist with over 15 years of teaching experience.
 Leah's mission has always been to use effective and engaging teaching methods to inspire her students to become life-long readers, effective writers, and critical thinkers.

-To meet the distinct needs of students with dyslexia, Leah has completed over 100 hours of training in the Orton-Gillingham method and Structured Literacy Instruction.
+To meet the distinct needs of students with dyslexia, Leah has completed extensive training in the Orton-Gillingham method and Structured Literacy Instruction.
 Leah works to support students and their families in understanding dyslexia and related topics, including dysgraphia, local and national education legislation, school IEP & 504 accommodation plans, and current brain research.

 Leah's students are empowered to recognize their learning strengths and challenges and to advocate for their own learning needs.
 Above all, Leah is passionate about helping students achieve their goals and grow into confident and capable readers, writers, and thinkers.